 If CWM was acting as an appointed agent of another party, such capacity, as an agent of another firm, should have been clearly reflected in the application forms and other documentation relating to the Scheme.
-Relevant explanations and implications of such agency relationship should have also been duly indicated without any ambiguity.
+Relevant explanations and implications of such agency relationship and respective responsibilities should have also been duly indicated without any ambiguity.